Sabal miamiensis

-Sabal miamiensis, the Miami palmetto, is a rare plant species known only from Dade County, Florida, in the vicinity of the City of Miami.
-It is seriously threatened and may possibly already be extinct in the wild although it is still in cultivation as an ornamental.
-It has been collected in nature only from rocky pinelands in the region, areas now rapidly becoming urbanized.
+Sabal miamiensis, the Miami palmetto or Miami palm, is a rare plant species endemic to Dade County, Florida, in the vicinity of the city of Miami.

+Taxonomy

 The formal description of this as a new species was published in 1985, based largely on specimens collected in 1901.
+Sabal miamiensis is closely related to S. etonia, of which it is sometimes considered a synonym, or a hybrid of S. etonia and S. palmetto.

+Conservation

+Only one population is known; it consists of a few individuals in Crandon Park, Miami, Florida.
+It is seriously threatened and may possibly already be extinct in the wild, although it is still in cultivation as an ornamental.
+It has been collected in nature only from rocky pinelands in the region, areas which are now rapidly becoming urbanized.